ES-DOC/esdoc-technical/docs/web/apps/explorer.md

 - The explorer can render a wide set of CIM v2 documents

 - The explorer exposes clean URLs such as https://explore.es-doc.org/cmip6/models

+- All components within the `INSTALL_DIR/src/components` sub-folder are prefixed with `The` if the component is deemed a singleton

+- VueJS standards and conventions are adopted as much as possible

 ## GitHub Repository